 For example, we added more types of actions a user could take with a signal tile – they didn’t just want to create incidents, but also needed a way to create a new project and add signals to existing projects and incidents.
 Since signals are created from new data scrapes, it made sense that users would want to check back to this page to see if anything relevant popped up that they could use in their current cases of IP violations.

-Another piece of feedback we got from our legacy users was to make it more traditional so they wouldn’t have to stray from their original tools and methodologies.
-Not wanting to re-invent the wheel, I added a toggleable view so users could view the signals list as a spreadsheet or as tiles.
+Another piece of feedback we got from our legacy users was to have a view option that was more traditional so they wouldn’t have to stray from their original tools and methodologies.
+Not wanting to re-invent the wheel, I added a togglable view so users could view the signals list as a spreadsheet or as tiles.

-The success of this design was apparent almost immediately!
-We garnered positive feedback from our users, who were pleased with the aesthetic improvement and easy-of-use.
+Overall, we garnered positive feedback from our users, who were pleased with the aesthetic improvement and flexibility to toggle views.
 As a business initiative, this feature became one of the main selling points of Ruvixx 2.0 and became a focus for marketing collateral.